 - Use this page to access resources for health services on environmental management planning.

 - You can access a guide on Victorian public health service environmental sustainability requirements.

-Victorian public hospitals and health services are required through the Department of Health and Human Services policy and funding guidelines to develop and maintain a whole-of-organisation environmental management plan and to publicly report on their environmental performance – in accordance with the department’s Environmental reporting guidelines.
+Victorian public hospitals and health services are required through the Department of Health to develop and maintain a whole-of-organisation environmental management plan and to publicly report on their environmental performance – in accordance with the department’s Environmental reporting guidelines.